Qinisfighting/Landing-Page---Udacity-Project-2/README.md

 - The page is based on the starter project offered by Udacity and aimed to meet all the requirements in the project rubric.

-- I've tired my best to develope the five "Suggested" Items in the Development Strategy section, but eventually was only able to finish three, they are:
+- I've tired my best to develope the five "Suggested" Items in the Development Strategy section, but eventually was only able to four, they are:

     - Add a scroll to top button
     - Update/change the design/content
     - Make sections collapsible
+    - Highlight the active section in Navbar

 The Reference sources were added in the JavaScript comments.